awslabs/Agent-EvalKit/docs/local-development.md

    # 1. Use --local-dev flag to test your current branch changes immediately
    # Navigate to your preferred directory for demo projects
    cd /path/to/your/projects
-   evalkit init demo-evaluation --ai kilocode --local-dev --ignore-agent-tools cd demo-evaluation
+   evalkit init demo-evaluation --ai kilocode --local-dev --ignore-agent-tools --script sh cd demo-evaluation

    # 2. Test your changes - templates and scripts reflect your current branch